JunJon09/handLanguageTranslation/IsolatedSignLanguage/transformer/README.md

 ├── LICENSE            <- Open-source license if one is chosen ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
-│
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         isolate_handlangage_transformer and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │